bard-framework/bardframework-parent/README.md

 Documentation
 -------------

-More information can be found on the [Bard Framework Parent homepage](https://bardframework.org/proper/bard-parent).
+More information can be found on the [Bard Framework homepage](https://bardframework.org).
 Questions related to the usage of Bard Framework Parent should be posted to the [user mailing list][ml].

 Where can I get the latest release?
 -----------------------------------
-You can download source and binaries from our [download page](https://bardframework.org/proper/bard-parent/download_bard-parent.cgi).
+You can download it from [download page](https://repo1.maven.org/maven2/org/bardframework/bard-parent).

 Alternatively you can pull it from the central Maven repositories:
 ```xml